6 essential personal training forms for your fitness business

 2. Physical Activity Readiness Questionnaire (PAR-Q)

 Should the client sustain an injury, a signed personal trainer PAR-Q form would demonstrate that you took the necessary steps to identify and mitigate the risk.
+You may also want to consider investing in first aid training to ensure you’re prepared should the worst happen.
+This can also improve your desirability if you want to work in a gym.

 3. Fitness assessment form